exercism/elixir/exercises/concept/city-office/.docs/instructions.md

 ## 2. Document filling out fields with blank values

-Add documentation and a typespec to the `Form.blanks/1` function.
+Add documentation, a doc test, and a typespec to the `Form.blanks/1` function.
 The documentation should read:

 ```
 Generates a string of a given length.